mpcarl-ibm/crs-docs/pages/crs/crs-python.md

 ### Example low-level client script

 Creating a low-level client allows for considerably more detail and access to metadata.
-This is a basic script that fetches the list of buckets owned by and account, and lists objects in each bucket.
+This is a basic script that fetches the list of buckets owned by an account, and lists objects in each bucket.
 As considerably more data is returned than in the previous example, the `pprintpp` package is used to increase the readability of the raw output.

 ```python
 import boto3